GWC-DCMB/curriculum-notebooks/paper/paper.md

 grant (NIH T32 AI007528).
 ZL and BNW received support from the NIH Training Program in Genomic Science (T32-HG000040-22).
+MO received support from the Advanced Proteome Informatics of Cancer Training Grant (T32 CA140044).

 # Author Contributions